FourBoiga/engineering-portfolio/16bit-cpu/README.md

 The CPU is composed of:

-- **Registers (r0–r7)** – general-purpose registers, with r0 updating to ALU output by default unless another register is selected. r7 serves as the **data register for screen output**.
+- **Registers (r0–r7)** – general-purpose registers, with r0 updating to ALU output by default unless another register is selected. r7 serves as the data register for screen output.
 - **ALU** – supports all arithmetic and logic operations, built from 1-bit slices, combined into a 16-bit ALU.
 Shifters are integrated to support shift operations efficiently.
 - **ROM** – stores program instructions in HEX, including the blinking pixel demo.
 - **RAM** – stores runtime data and can be memory-mapped to buttons or the display.